-All applicants, are required to submit Self-identification information as a part of the registration process form in CIRCUlink when applying for funding; however applicants may select "I prefer not to answer" for any or all of the questions.

-This self-identification information will be used by the funders for statistical purposes only and will NOT be shared with Lay Reviewers or members of the Selection Committee.
+Please note that all applicants are required to complete a Self-Identification section as a part of the Applicant Profile in CIRCUlink; however, applicants may select "I prefer not to answer" for any or all of the questions.
+This information in the Applicant Profile will be used for statistical purposes only and will NOT be shared with Lay Reviewers or members of the Selection Committee.